 In the event that Apollo has nominated less than the total number of Apollo board nominees that Apollo is entitled to nominate or ABRY VIII has not nominated the ABRY board nominees that ABRY VIII is entitled to nominate, Apollo or ABRY, as applicable, will have the right, at any time, to nominate such additional nominee(s), and our Board of Directors will take all necessary actions, whether by increasing the size of our Board of Directors or otherwise, to effect the election of such additional nominee(s) to fill any existing vacancy or newly-created directorship.
-To the extent any Apollo board nominees or ABRY board nominate the Apollo board nominees or the ABRY board nominees, Apollo or ABRY VIII, as applicable, will continue to have the right to nominate the Apollo board nominees or the ABRY board nominees, as applicable, and our Board of Directors will take all necessary actions, whether by increasing the size of our Board of Directors will take all necessary actions, whether by increasing the size of our Board of Directors will take all necessary actions, whether by increasing of our stockholders, Apollo or ABRY VIII, as applicable, will continue to have the right to nominate the Apollo board nominees or the ABRY board nominees, as applicable, and our Board of Directors will take all necessary actions, whether by increasing the size of our Board of Directors or otherwise, to effect the election of such additional nominee(s) to fill any existing vacancy or newly-created directorship.
+To the extent any Apollo board nominees or ABRY board nominees are not elected as a director at a meeting of our stockholders, Apollo or ABRY VIII, as applicable, will continue to have the right to nominate the Apollo board nominees or the ABRY board nominees, as applicable, and our Board of Directors will take all necessary actions, whether by increasing the size of our Board of Directors or otherwise, to effect the election of such additional nominees or the ABRY board nominees, as applicable, and our Board of Directors will take all necessary actions, whether by increasing the size of our Board of Directors or otherwise, to effect the election of such additional nominee(s) to fill any existing vacancy or newly-created directorship.
 The Investor Rights Agreements also set forth certain information rights granted to Apollo and ABRY and their respective affiliates.